NicoJuicy/LearnML/cv/cv.md

 - Object Recognition: What objects are in this photograph and where are they?

 ## What is Image Recognition?

 Image recognition or image classification is the task of recognizing images and classifying them in one of the several predefined individual classes.

 Image recognition can perform different tasks including:

-- Classification: It is the recognition of the “class” of an image.
-An image can only have a single class.
+- **Classification:** It is the recognition of the class of an image where an image contains only a single object.

-- Tagging: It also falls under the classification task but with a higher level of precision.
-It can identify the presence of numerous concepts or entities within an image.
-One or more tags can thus be allotted to a specific image.
+- **Tagging:** It is a classification task but it can also identify the presence of numerous concepts or entities within an image.
+Thus, one or more tags can be allotted to a specific image.

-- Detection: This is important when you want to find an entity in an image .
+- **Detection:** This is finding an entity in an image.
 Once the object is found, a bounding box is placed around the object in question.

-- Segmentation: This falls under the detection task and it is responsible for locating an element in an image to the nearest pixel.
-In some instances, it is necessary to maintain a higher degree of accuracy, just like in the development of autonomous cars.
+- **Segmentation:** It is a detection task but it is also responsible for locating an element in an image to the nearest pixel.
+In some cases, it is necessary to maintain a higher degree of accuracy such as the development of autonomous cars.

 ## Overview